steveklabnik/jj/docs/gerrit.md

+---
-# Using Jujutsu with Gerrit Code Review
+title: Using Jujutsu with Gerrit Code Review
+---

 JJ and Gerrit share the same mental model, which makes Gerrit feel like a natural collaboration tool for JJ.
 JJ tracks a "change identity" across